-VMware designed its Blast Extreme display protocol with mobility in mind.
+VMware, another of the top desktop and app virtualization vendors, designed its Blast Extreme display protocol with mobility in mind.
 Blast Extreme uses a device's GPUs rather than its CPUs to help reduce battery consumption.
 The protocol is based on the HTML Access protocol and it uses the H.264 video format, integrating it with application and desktop virtualization for mobile devices.

 Blast Extreme supports a wide range of platforms and devices, including iOS and Android.
 The protocol works in conjunction with the Horizon client running the mobile device, giving access to Horizon virtual desktops and applications.
 In addition to Blast Extreme, the Horizon client can use the PC-over-IP display protocol for greater flexibility when connecting to resources.

 The iOS and Android clients also support native device gestures and a full-screen touchpad feature to navigate desktop and application deployments.
 The clients also come with the Unity Touch sidebar, which makes it easier for users to browse, open, close or search for Windows applications and files.
 The sidebar also lets users minimize windows and switch between applications without having to use the Windows Start menu or taskbar.